melt-ui/melt-ui/src/docs/content/builders/spin-button.md

 ## Usage

-To create a stepper, use the `createStepper` builder function.
+To create a stepper, use the `createSpinButton` builder function.
 Follow the anatomy or the example above to create your stepper.

 ## API Reference